Bleuje/antcolonysystem-tsp-qt/README.md

 # An implementation and visualization of the Ant Colony System algorithm.

 ## Introduction
 A project about visualizing the Ant Colony System algorithm (with some local search improvements) using C++ with Qt.
 It was done as a project to learn how to create a little software.
-It was coded with Qt Creator
+It was coded with Qt Creator.

 Ant Colony System is an algorithm to optimize the Traveling Salesman Problem (TSP) : finding the shortest hamiltonian cycle in a complete graph.

 ### Problem to optimize